RohanNero/Stakemate/README.md

 `yarn run scripts/depositValidatorPool.js`

-_If you try to run this script without having atleast 32ETH in the contract it will throw an error_
+_If you try to run this script without having atleast 32 ETH in the contract it will throw an error_

 ## Helpful links & sources